cle5eland/azure-iot-central-wfh/README.md

 ### Prerequisites

 1. If you are on Windows, make sure you have a unix-like shell available to you.
 I recommend using a unix console emulator like [cmder](https://cmder.net/), but if you are familiar with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), that should work too (it's awesome, I just haven't tried it specifically for this guide).
 The rest of this guide assumes you are working in a unix-like environment.
+    1. If you are using cmder (or similar) on Windows, make sure you are running cmder _as Administrator_.
 1. [Visual Studio Code](https://code.visualstudio.com/download).
 1. For interns/new hires--make sure you have your access configured, your github account linked appropriately, DockerHub account created, etc. before going through this guide.
 Work with your manager/mentor to get this all set up correctly.